 Sometimes I drive myself crazy changing things that don’t really need changing.
 I’ll redo my lesson plan format, or reorganize work station folders, basically anything other that what I really need to be doing.
 This week I’ve had the urge to spruce up some of the worksheets we did earlier this year (anything other than getting my report cards ready).
-I’ll share them as I finish, so be sure to visit again soon.
+I’ll share them as I finish!
 The first one I have ready is a rounding worksheet to give students a little extra rounding practice.
+This worksheet is a small part of my larger rounding unit that I use for a week or two.

 We’ve continue studying fractions, and I’ve realized that my students desperately need some manipulatives for understanding equivalent fractions.
 I’m now waiting on an order from Lakeshore Learning, and I’m so excited you’d think it was Christmas.
 While we wait, we’re working on adding and subtracting fractions with common denominators.
 I know that’s not technically in our standards, but I don’t think it will hurt anything to introduce the concept a little early.